torvalds/linux/Documentation/filesystems/gfs2-glocks.rst

 super block and those relating to an individual glock.
 The super block stats are done on a per cpu basis in order to try and reduce the overhead of gathering them.
 They are also further divided by glock type.
-All timings are in nanoseconds.
+All timings are in naanalseconds.

 In the case of both the super block and glock statistics, the same information is gathered in each case.
 The super